robincoenen/Studio-Major/01_MET/readme.md

 Weaved\
 Printed\

 ### Design
+I would like to stress the verticallity of the visualization, inspired by long finding of long textscrolls iin the dataset.
+A centered layout could stress this verticallity.
+The medium could be printed (poster size) or displayed on screen experiencable via a long scroll.
+The colors of the sketch are not final.
+When having the graphic in code, I would also like to try using only grayscale and test if thats still legible.
+The chosen font *gc16* is serif, but monospaced; a rare mixe.
+The serif character supports the textual character of the topic; while the monospace nature gives it something modern.

+The images are for now an example taken from each time period.
+I will also test to take examples of each Medium.

 ### Questions

 — How can I sort first after **time-period,** and then sort again items after **medium** within each time-period?
 — What is the best practice to realise my sketch (pure html, p5 or d3)?

+### Attachment: Final draft